 Hello all, been reading around but can’t find anything about this specifically and was hoping somebody could help?
-I was called on Friday to attend an appointment with neurologist pre-clinic yesterday morning to get mri results.
+I was called on Friday to attend an appointment with neurologist pre-clinic this morning to get mri results.
 First thing he said to me was that the brain scan showed “no tumours or lesions” but that there were 5/6 “dots” which showed up.
 I’m 28 and the only symptom I’ve been having has been random intermittent numbness over the course of a couple of years.
 He’s referred me for a lumbar puncture to try to find out why the dots are there, which I’m thankful for.
 MS was the first thing he mentioned it could be, as well as a connective tissue disorder and some other things that I didn’t really absorb.
 The thing that confuses me is that having read up online about these “dots”, it seems that it’s just a simpler word for lesions… But why would he specifically say no lesions if I have 5 or 6 “dots”?
 Can anyone suggest what he might have meant?

 I have not heard of the dots your neuro is decribing.
 I do know some small spots can occur due to age, but given your 28, i think this is unlikely to be the cause!
 When are you seeing the neuro again?
 Hopefully then he can clarify things for you.
 Hopefully somebody else will be along with a more helpful answer!